abinit/abinit/doc/tutorial/gw2.md

 before the examination of the corresponding input file.
 So, copy the file tgw2_2.in, and modify the tgw2_x.files file as usual (replace occurrences of twg2_x by tgw2_2).
 Also, copy the WFK file (tgw2_1o_WFK) to tgw2_2i_WFK.
-Then run the calculation (it should take about 30 seconds on a 3 GHz PC).
+Then run the calculation (it should take about 30 seconds).

 {% dialog tests/tutorial/Input/tgw2_2.in %}